wkumari/draft-wkumari-opsawg-sdi/README.md

    o  Lots of clarifications from Joe Clarke.

+   o  Make it clear it should first try use the config, and if it
+      doesn't work, then try decrypt and use it.

 Appendix B.  Demo / proof of concept

    This section contains a rough demo / proof of concept of the system.